Let’s Get Physical: Holding On, Letting Go

 I also left you with two questions:

-- Which breathing technique feels like the right fit for you?
+Which breathing technique feels like the right fit for you?

-- And how might it help you grow that friendship with fear?
+And how might it help you grow that friendship with fear?

 Did you have a chance to try out a breathing technique?
-Maybe you found yourself pausing for a quiet breath during a tense day at work— or perhaps, without even realising it, your breath became a steady friend when your mind was racing at 4am.
-That happened to me this week — so if it did for you too, I can definitely relate!
+Maybe you found yourself pausing for a quiet breath during a tense day at work – or perhaps, without even realising it, your breath became a steady friend when your mind was racing at 4am.

 If you did, that’s something worth celebrating (no matter how small it might seem).
 And if not, that’s okay too.
 Sometimes the act of noticing our breath is a step forward in itself.
-After all, it’s the small wins that often lead to the biggest changes in life.

 The Frequency Illusion

-It’s that curious thing that happens when you learn about something new — and suddenly, it’s everywhere.
-For me this tends to happen when I buy a new coat.
 Here’s me feeling I’m going against the trend this year, feeling pretty unique and then all of a sudden, what I just bought is in every shop window.
-Or, when I bought my new car – a black Mini Cooper — before I decided on said car, I never saw one.
-And now?
-They’re everywhere!
+Or, when I bought my new car, a black Mini Cooper, before I decided on said car, I never saw one.
+And now, they’re everywhere!

-What appears to be everywhere was actually always there.
 In reality, it’s often our attention (or lack of it) that keeps us from noticing what’s been right in front of us all along.
 Or because we don’t associate with something, it often just passes us by without much thought.
-And while most examples of this illusion tend to centre on the material, I feel we can also apply this to what we notice about ourselves too.

-Awareness and the Art of Balance
+Awareness & the Art of Balance

-As with most things in life, the key is in the balance.
-I say this from personal experience — when I began my own ‘self-help’ quest, I quickly noticed a subtle shift from awareness to hyperawareness.
-Sometimes I wasn’t just noticing — I was monitoring, overthinking, and focusing on everything.
-To be fair, I am partial to an overactive mind.
-But I don’t think this was just my anxiety on overdrive.
+I say this from personal experience, when I began my own ‘self-help’ quest, I quickly noticed a subtle shift from awareness to hyperawareness.
+Sometimes I wasn’t just noticing, I was monitoring, overthinking, and focusing on everything.

 That’s not to say building awareness of how you feel isn’t incredibly important.
 But as the saying goes, you can have ‘too much of a good thing’.

-After all, we know the human mind tends to follow the frequency illusion, so simply being aware of that can help soften the intensity.
-It’s not just you — it’s human psychology.
 So let’s be a little easy on ourselves.
 If you catch yourself breathing through your mouth or holding your breath, it’s okay.
-Learning new things is hard, and accepting that is half the battle.
+Learning new things is hard and accepting that is half the battle.

-Awareness is an art — and balance is a key part of it.
+Awareness is an art and balance is a key part of it.
 But there’s something else we can lean on when things feel a little unsettling.

 Allowing Things To Be

-It sounds simple in theory — but in practice, it can be surprisingly hard to do.
 Especially once we turn our attention inward.
 Because when we begin to notice how things feel in the body or mind, there’s often a natural urge to jump right in and fix it.
-There’s almost a pressure to solve it — straight away.
+There’s almost a pressure to solve it straight away.

 That’s not to say we can’t move toward change.
 But accepting where we are gives us the self-compassion and balance we need to move forward.
 In many ways, the simple act of acknowledging how fear and anxiety make us feel lays the foundation for our friendship with fear.

-But it also gives us something even more powerful: self-trust.
-Because when we face our fears as they are — and build an unconditional friendship with them — we begin to trust ourselves in a deeper, truer way.
+Because when we face our fears as they are and build an unconditional friendship with them, we begin to trust ourselves in a deeper, truer way.

 We’re no longer locked in battle with ourselves.
 Instead, we’re observing our experience with kindness and acceptance.
 We’re recognising that how we feel is okay, and we’re using the tools we’ve gathered to help us move through, without the need to push anything away.

 Because when we focus only on fixing, our attention stays on the problem.
-But when we allow — even just a little — we create space for the solution to find us.
+But when we allow, even just a little, we create space for the solution to find us.

 One of the best pieces of advice I’ve ever been given was this: You don’t have to agree with something in order to accept it.
 And honestly, that applies to a lot more than just fear.

-Get Physical
+Let’s Get Physical

-When it comes to fear and anxiety, our bodies can be incredibly chatty.
-Sometimes the signs are loud and clear, right there in your face: the racing heart, shortness of breath, knot in your stomach, wide eyes, sweaty palms, and inability to sit still.
 These are what I like to call the “Hey, I’m here, and don’t you bloody know it!” symptoms.
 They’re hard to deny and really kick that fight-or-flight mechanism into full throttle.
 (Note: for a quick reminder on the fight/flight pop over here 🌿→ blog one: spotlight).

-In those moments, my go-to suggestion is to return to the breath — slow, steady, and gentle.
+In those moments, my go-to suggestion is to return to the breath – slow, steady, and gentle.
 Pick a technique from blog 3 if you can, but honestly, the method isn’t really that important.
-Any breath that helps return your body to the present and signals that you’re safe is the right one.

-But sometimes, fear takes a more subtle approach—less full-body panic, more of a quiet whisper and gentle nudge.
 These sneaky symptoms often fly under the radar, but they’re just as important to notice, even if they can be easier to dismiss as something else.
-So, how do these subtle symptoms play out in real life, and how can we manage them when they do?
-Well, allow me to dive right in.

 Actually Before I do…